iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pennstatehealth.android.pshh.ondemand___12.9.01.000_00/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.pennstatehealth.android.pshh.ondemand 4 reviews"/>
 </p>

+> Penn State Health really adapted to COVID and created quite the efficient app.
+There are a few hiccups but so far every telehealth visit I've had this year has gone smoothly.<br> :date: __2021-05-03 18:11:56__

 > The experience was ok.
 I could hear and see my Dr. clearly.
 The problem was my Dr. could hear me, but she could not see me.
 My video was on, I could see my picture in the corner of my screen.<br> :date: __2021-02-01 15:11:25__